Niemeyer-Research-Group/pyMARS/docs/usage.rst

 indicated with the ``--input`` or ``-i`` command-line argument.
 Keys include:

 - ``model:`` filename of kinetic model being reduced (Chemkin or Cantera)
-- ``phase-name:`` Optional name of phase in Cantera CTI file to be reduced
+- ``phase-name:`` Optional name of phase in Cantera YAML file to be reduced
 - ``targets:`` List of one or more target species; required for DRG, DRGEP, and PFA methods
 - ``retained-species:`` Optional list of one or more species to never remove.